-When you put your hard earned money into an account with your broker, most investors are prepared for fluctuating markets and even the rare stock market crash.
+A leading Australian Stock Broker goes bust!
+Is your money safe: When you put your hard earned money into an account with your broker.
+Most investors are prepared for fluctuating markets and even the rare stock market crash.
 But this week has seen an exceptionally rare event create turmoil amongst Australian investors.
-One of the country’s largest independent stock broking firms has gone into administration, leaving tens of thousands of investors worried about their money.
+One of the country’s largest independent stock broking firms has gone into administration.
+Leaving tens of thousands of investors worried about their money.

 The firm started with the formation of Burdett, Buckeridge & Young in conjunction with the State Bank of Victoria, but in 1991 the State Bank was acquired by the Commonwealth Bank of Australia, leaving BBY without major backing.
 Jefferies & Co acquired equity stake in BBY and thus provided a future for the firm to grow.

 For investors to buy or sell shares in the stock market, they must use a licensed broker.
-Even online brokers are licensed to facilitate your transactions, even if you are the one clicking the Buy button.
+Even online brokers are license to facilitate your transactions, even if you are the one clicking the Buy button.
 Some brokers will use third party firms for the clearing of transactions.
-BBY became a self-clearing entity in 2011, and subsequently began clearing for other firms, growing to be the 2nd largest clearing participant in stocks/options in Australia.
+BBY became a self-clearing entity in 2011.
+And subsequently began clearing for other firms, growing to be the 2nd largest clearing participant in stocks/options in Australia.

-On Monday the 18th May, however, BBY was suspended from trading by the Australian Stock Exchange (ASX) after their executive Chairman Glenn Rosewall appointed KPMG as administrators.
-Not only were BBY clients left without the ability to open or close positions in stocks and options, but 25 other brokerage firms lost the ability to place orders for their clients.
+On Monday the 18th May, however, BBY is suspended from trading by the Australian Stock Exchange (ASX).
+After their executive Chairman Glenn Rosewall appointed KPMG as administrators.
+Not only BBY clients left without the ability to open or close positions in stocks and options.
+But 25 other brokerage firms lost the ability to place orders for their clients.

 Is your money safe with your broker?